CVE-2026-40156: CWE-94: Improper Control of Generation of Code ('Code Injection') in MervinPraison PraisonAI

 Potential Impact

-An attacker able to place a malicious tools.py file in the working directory where PraisonAI is executed can achieve arbitrary code execution with the privileges of the user running the software.
+An attacker who can place a malicious tools.py file in the working directory where PraisonAI is executed can achieve arbitrary code execution with the privileges of the user running the software.
 This can lead to full compromise of the affected system, including confidentiality, integrity, and availability impacts.
 The vulnerability is exploitable locally or via scenarios where an attacker can influence the working directory contents.
 No known exploits in the wild have been reported.

 Mitigation Recommendations